Ben-Network/Ben-Bot/README.md

 ## **How to Use Ben Bot**

 ### **Invite the Bot**
-If you’re self-hosting Ben Bot, you can generate an invite link [here](https://kindkid27.github.io/Join-Bot-Invite-Generator/#521875611201).
+If you’re self-hosting Ben Bot, you can generate an invite link [here](https://kindkid27.github.io/Discord-Bot-Invite-Generator/#521875611201).
-This is a tool created by [brockbreacher](https://github.com/brockbreacher) on GitHub, here is his [repo](https://github.com/brockbreacher/Join-Bot-Invite-Generator), here is my [modified version](https://github.com/kindkid27/Join-Bot-Invite-Generator/).
-I've created a PR on his repo, and if it's accepted I will edit this to go to his link instead.

 ### **Keyword Activations**
 Ben Bot responds to specific keywords with pre-defined actions.
 Here are some examples: